jdohertydev/higher-or-lower-v2/README.md

 ![Screenshot of game display in silver](assets/images/Silver-Screenshot.png)

-### Features Left to Implement
-* Transitioning text
-    * Within the game area, having the answer status transition in and out would improve the visual aesthetics.
-This proved a bit too technical at this stage.

 ## Testing
 * This site has been tested on a Windows 11 desktop version of Chrome, Firefox and Edge.
 * Using Chrome Dev Tools, simulations of mobile and tablet viewports have also been tested with no display errors.